-In my first post, “Meet the Wealthy Sage”, I outlined my aim for this website, in the short term at least, is to share learning gained from my recent journey on the Internet to investigate ways of making money online and, in particular, to appraise folks about the pitfalls, threats and scams to be avoided when starting a business online.
+In my first post, “Meet the Wealthy Sage”, I outlined my aim for this website, in the short term at least, is to share learning gained from my journey on the Internet to investigate ways of making money online and, in particular, to appraise folks about the pitfalls, threats and scams to be avoided when starting an online business.

-In this second post, my objective is to inform readers about my progress to date and, in particular, to explain how I’ve been getting to grips with this online business thingy.
+In this second blog, my objective is to inform readers about progress made to date and, in particular, to explain how I’ve been getting to grips with this online business thingy.
 For me, this post documents an important part of my journey.

-You’ll learn about some of the most popular ways of making money online, how to choose an appropriate business model to match your vision of what it is you want to do and also, as a beginner, what schemes you ought to avoid.
-You’ll also learn why it’s important to seek help in getting up the learning curve for business online and I’ll show you how to do this without need for significant expenditure.
+In it, you’ll learn about some of the most popular ways of making money online, how to choose an appropriate business model to match your vision of what it is you want to do and also, as a beginner, to be aware of what schemes you ought to avoid.
+You’ll also learn why it’s important to seek help in climbing the learning curve for establishing your online business and how to do this by deferring the need for significant expenditure.

 Different Ways of Making Money Online

 Firstly, there is no single answer to the ubiquitous question of “how to make money online?”
-There are many ways, of course, just as in normal business, but the method you choose, and whether it’s successful or not, will depend on your individual circumstances, abilities and commitment, including how much time, effort and focus you apply to establish your business.
+There are many ways, of course, just as in normal business, but the method you choose, and whether it’s successful or not, will depend on your individual circumstances, abilities and commitment, including how much time, effort and focus you will apply in establishing your business.

-What is clear, however, is that the Internet has revolutionised how we make money and there are many benefits for aspiring entrepreneurs to work online.
-Also, from a personal viewpoint, I recognise we’re in a new era as a result of the growth of new technologies to an extent I feel compelled to investigate and participate in this “new economy”.
-I feel this for my own benefit, now I have time to do so, but also for the sake of my family so I may preserve some nest egg.
+The Internet has revolutionised how we make money and that there are many benefits for aspiring entrepreneurs to work online.
+Also, from a personal viewpoint, I recognise we’re in a new era as a result of the growth of new technologies to an extent I feel compelled to investigate and participate in this “New Economy”.
+I feel this for my benefit, now I have time to do so, but also for the sake of my family so I may preserve pension fund savings for the future.

-I first looked at “teleworking” or “telecommuting” in the early 90s as part of my MBA degree course but demands from a busy professional life at that time did not permit me to pursue “home working” further.
-However, growth of the Internet since then has made the argument in favour of “teleworking” even more compelling, with the benefits accruing from working online being well documented.
-These benefits in broad terms include the following:
+I first looked at “teleworking” (or “telecommuting” as it was called in the US) in the early 90s as part of my MBA degree course but demands from a busy professional life at that time did not permit me to pursue “home working”.
+However, the growth of the Internet since then has made the argument in favour of “work from home” even more interesting.

 - The Internet operates 24 hours per day, 7 days per week, 365 days per year.

-- There’s no need to be location dependent anymore as conducting business online provides the small business owner flexibility to work from home, hotel room, or anywhere there is ability to connect a laptop to the Internet.
+- There’s no need to be location dependent anymore as conducting business online provides the small business owner with the flexibility to work from home, hotel room, or anywhere else.
+There is the ability to connect a laptop to the Internet.

-- The need for physical storefront, physical products and warehousing are eliminated.
+- The need for a physical storefront, physical products, and warehousing is eliminated.

-- There is improved cash flow arising as transactions are generally paid for ahead of products or services being delivered.
+- There is improved cash flow in online business as transactions are paid for ahead of products or services being delivered.

-Secondly, in order to find an answer how to succeed in online business, I’ve screened through many work opportunities on the Internet on a purely qualitative basis.
-This created a list of 8 popular ways of doing business online that interested me, in alphabetical order, as follows:
+Second, in order to find an answer on how to succeed in online business, I’ve screened through many work opportunities on the Internet on a purely qualitative basis.
+This created a list of 8 popular ways of doing online business that interested me, in alphabetical order, as follows:

 - Affiliate Marketing